 If you want to achieve financial independence at an earlier age, not only do you need to boost your tax-advantageous retirement accounts, you must also aggressively build your after-tax (taxable) investment accounts so they can spit off enough passive income.

 Financial Independence Retire Early (FIRE) is all about having enough capital to live off your investments.
 If you can’t live off your investments, then you are not truly financially free.
 When I retired in 2012 at the age of 34, I had $80,000 in retirement income.
-But now that I’m 43 in 2020 with two children and a stay at home spouse, I need closer to $300,000 in retirement income.
+But now that I’m 43 with two children and a stay at home spouse, I want closer to $300,000 in retirement income.

 Finally, the chart should show you the power of consistency.